shivannis/xandr-docs-public/xandr-docs/digital-platform-api/network-publisher-analytics.md

 ---
 title: Network Publisher Analytics
-description: Use the network publisher analytics report to view granular performance data for specific publishers within a network, only available to network users. ms.date: 10/28/2023 ms.custom: digital-platform-api
+description: Use the Network Publisher Analytics report to view granular performance data for specific publishers within a network, only available to network users. ms.date: 10/28/2023 ms.custom: digital-platform-api
 ---